andyw8/pinboard_logseq/README.md

 # pinboard_logseq

-This gem consumes the JSON export from Pinboard, and formats it as a Markdown file suitable for Logseq.
+This gem consumes a JSON export from Pinboard, and formats it as a Markdown file suitable for Logseq.

-It generates separate Markdown files correspondng to each month in your Pinboard data.
+It generates separate Markdown files corresponding to each month in your Pinboard data.
 The files are stored in the `output/` directory.

+Each Pinboard tag is converted to a Logseq `[[reference]]`, and is linked to the the corresponding date page, e.g. `[[Dec 1st, 2022]]`.

 Once generated, you can import the files into Logseq by copying or moving them into the your Logseq graph's `pages/` directory.